isomerpages/moe-sls/_teacher-user-guide/Author/(A1,3) Add Existing From Library & Starred Resources.md

 variant: markdown
 ---
 <h1 id="add-existing-from-library-starred-resources">(A1,3) Add Existing From Library &amp; Starred Resources</h1>
-<h2 id="viewing-existing-lessons-from-library-starred-resources">Viewing Existing Modules From Library/Starred Resources</h2>
+<h2 id="viewing-existing-modules-from-library-starred-resources">Viewing Existing Modules From Library/Starred Resources</h2>
 <hr>
 <ol>
 <li>You can add an existing Activity or Quiz from Library (MOE Library, Community Gallery, and My Drive) or from Starred Resources.</li>